tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 For a side project, I am working on building a [Jira Connect application](https://developer.atlassian.com/cloud/jira/platform/#atlassian-connect) using [Elixir](https://elixir-lang.org/) and [Phoenix](https://www.phoenixframework.org/).
 With a Connect application, your UI is rendered within Jira as though it is a part of Jira itself.
 This in-Jira UI rendering is supported by the use of [`iframe`s](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

-To get this to work securely with my Phoenix application, I needed to:
+To get this to work with my Phoenix application, I needed to:

-1. Update the `Content-Security-Policy` response headers to allow some pages to be embedded in an `iframe`
+1. Update the `Content-Security-Policy` response headers to enable some pages to be embeddable in an `iframe`
 2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party

-In this post, I will walk through how I set that up for this project.
+In this post, I will walk through how I did both of these for this project.

 ## `Content-Security-Policy`